-Our Pizza Crust Types series has explored many varieties: whole grain, multigrain, flatbread, par-baked and self-rising.
-All have their own distinct charm, but perhaps none offer more versatility and scratch-made taste than dough balls.
+Our Pizza Crust Types series has explored many varieties: whole grain, multigrain, par-baked and self-rising.
+All are distinctive and delicious, but perhaps none offer more versatility and scratch-made taste than frozen dough balls.

 Why dough balls?

-Dough balls are just that — balls of dough that are pre-made and frozen to accomplish two main goals: cut prep time and create crust production consistency.
-But, don’t let the basic definition fool you.
-Dough Shop® by A&K Dough Balls are incredibly adaptable, ranging in size and type to fit the bill for a number of applications from appetizers and entrées to desserts.
+Pizza dough balls are just that — balls of dough that are pre-made and frozen to help operators accomplish two main goals: cut prep time and create pizza crust production consistency.

 Types of dough balls

-At Alive & Kickin’ Pizza Crust, our dough balls fall into one of four categories:
+Alive & Kickin’ Pizza Crust dough balls are available in four varieties:

-Dough balls are an easy go-to for low-prep, high-quality crust solutions, but they do require some care in proper storage and preparation techniques:
+Dough balls are an easy go-to for low-prep, high-quality crust solutions, but they do require some staff training and care in proper storage, proofing, and preparation:

-Storage: Dough balls require sufficient freezer space since they arrive from the manufacturer frozen.
-They should be kept frozen at 0ºF and used ideally within 90 days (180 days maximum).
+Dough balls require sufficient freezer space since they arrive from the manufacturer frozen.
+They should be kept frozen at 0ºF and ideally used within 90 days (180 days maximum).

 We’ve already mentioned the customization capabilities, but it bears repeating.
-Dough balls work great for custom recipes, plus they can be “clean label” compliant, so you can take advantage of natural ingredient trends and attract health-conscious patrons.
+Frozen dough balls work great for custom crust recipes, plus they can be “clean label” compliant, so you can take advantage of natural ingredient trends and attract health-conscious patrons.